Mahrous-Gamal/Tailwind-Twitter-Clone/README.md

 ### Run Locally

-To run **Food Website** locally, run this command on your git bash:
+To run **Tailwind Twitter Clon** locally, run this command on your git bash:

 Linux and macOS: